Release Notes for QSWAT3 and QSWAT3_64 version 1.1

 - Refer to the SWATEditor_Documentation.pdf in C:\SWAT\SWATEditor\SWATEditorHelp for help getting started.

-- Install QSWAT.
+- Install QSWAT3.
 This adds some files to the SWATEditor: a project database and a reference database in Databases, SWATGraph in the SWATGraph folder, and also stores the TauDEM executables in a new directory C:\SWAT\SWATEditor\TauDEM5Bin.
-The QGIS plugin QSWAT is put into the user's home directory in .qgis2\python\plugins\QSwat, which we will refer to as the QSWAT directory.
+You are given a choice to install QSWAT3 just for yourself or everyone.
+It is recommended to choose the first, and this causes the QGIS plugin QSWAT3 to be put into the user's home folder as